Certified Machine Technician

 - Design and create the high-tech precision parts needed worldwide in everyday products.

-- Use the same techniques and state-of-the-art equipment as industry leaders.
+- Use the same techniques and state-of-the-art equipment as industry leaders in Aerospace, Oilfield equipment, and numerous other local industries.

 This program is delivered in both face-to-face and in a distance education(partially online) method.
 Please see the scheduling information to verify delivery options for each section.